-The Chicago airplane accident lawyers from Krzak Rundio Law Group have helped settle many claims following disastrous commercial airline crashes and other aviation accidents that happen due to negligence.
+The Chicago airplane accident lawyers from Krzak Rundio Gorman, Injury Attorneys have helped settle many claims following disastrous commercial airline crashes and other aviation accidents that happen due to negligence.
 We know how to approach, work up, and bring closure to complex airplane claims and know what evidence is required to bring truth to light.
 Ultimately, that’s why our personal injury law firm exists—to bring truth to light and peace of mind to accident victims who have already suffered and don’t deserve to suffer any longer.

 Throughout his legal career, founding partner, Michael Krzak has tackled highly complex air crash cases.
 His work has been instrumental in handling major commercial air crash disasters.
 He was heavily involved in air crash involving Turkish Airlines Flight 1951 which crashed short of the runway at Amsterdam’s Schiphol Airport in 2009.
 There, he handled cases for 17 families who were victims of that air crash.
 He also handled the highly publicized air crash cases of Comair Flight 5191, which crashed while attempting to take-off of the wrong runway in Lexington, Kentucky, representing the interests of 5 families there.
 He was a member of the Plaintiff’s Steering Committee relating to that crash and also a designated member of the Plaintiff’s trial team.
 He also handled the air crash case involving Continental Connection Flight 3407 in Buffalo, New York, representing a number of families and was on the Plaintiff’s Steering Committee.